Twilight (Electric Light Orchestra song): Background

+Release and reception

-It was the second single released from the album, peaking at number 30 on the UK Singles Chart and number 38 on the US Billboard Hot 100.
+"Twilight" was the second single released from Time, peaking at number 30 on the UK Singles Chart and number 38 on the US Billboard Hot 100.

 Delve explains the single's relatively poor performance despite his thinking that it is "A-grade ELO" saying that "with Time conceived and realized as a running narrative rather than a series of unconnected songs heard in isolation, many of the lyrics are quite esoteric with their talk of such things as time transporters and baffling references to the 1980s as if they were in the distant past which would have made less sense when heard out of context on top-40 radio stations."